How Freelance Writers Can Adapt and Thrive With ChatGPT

 Why Are Freelancers Worried?

-In late 2022, LinkedIn exploded with posts about how ChatGPT could write entire blog posts, ads, and website copy.
+In late 2022, LinkedIn exploded with posts about how AI could write entire blog posts, ads, and website copy.
 Many writers panicked — some with good reason: budgets were shrinking, layoffs were happening, and clients were getting curious about cutting costs.

-A.I.
-Can’t Fully Replace You (Yet)
+AI Can’t Fully Replace Freelance Writers (Yet)

-If you want A.I. to draft a whole blog, you’ll need:
+If you want AI to draft a whole blog, you’ll need:

-- A clear prompt
+• A very clear (and lengthy) prompt

-- Heavy editing for flow, facts, voice, and SEO
+• Heavy editing for flow, facts, voice, and SEO

 The Legal Gray Area